ADD-SP/ngx_waf/README.md

 the Test::Nginx suite on it, and prints the union of both runs.
 Both tasks need the `llvm-tools-preview` component of the toolchain (the task prints `rustup component add llvm-tools-preview` when it is missing).

+`mise run test-valgrind` runs the Test::Nginx templates and the end to end checks under valgrind and fails when it reports anything; the records of nginx and of the PCRE2 JIT inside libmodsecurity are suppressed by `test/test-nginx/valgrind.suppress`.
+Install valgrind first (Debian/Ubuntu:
+`apt-get install valgrind`), name templates to check only those (`mise run test-valgrind t/captcha.t`), and note that CI runs it for the static module of the stable nginx branch.

 ## Contact